A guide to your first interaction with elephants

 These elephants are very gentle, and they do not mind cameras or movement.
 So you may click photos, but trust us when we say that no photograph can ever capture the awe-inspiring experience of interacting with elephants.

-All being said and done, we think that as with anything in the wild, the most important thing to remember is respect.
-Respect that elephants are bigger than you, respect that they can change their minds and respect that they are wild animals.
-Go with this mind set, and you’ll leave Elefantastic with a happier heart!
+All being said and done, we think that the most important thing to remember is to respect as with anything in the wild.
+Respect that elephants are bigger than you, respect that they can change their minds, and respect wild animals.
+Go with this mindset, and you’ll leave Elefantastic with a happier heart!